5 Common White Paint Color Mistakes To Avoid Before You Commit

 A better option?
 Use a very pale neutral, like a greige or cream, which will feel rich and luxurious in dimmer light, instead of drab.
 Benjamin Moore Classic Gray, Benjamin Moore Navajo White, and Shewin Williams Creamy are all gorgeous choices in this category.

-When it comes to white paint, my theory is: don’t reinvent the wheel.
-If you feel overwhelmed by all of the options, stick to the most popular white paint colors.
+If you feel overwhelmed by all of the options, my advice is stick to the most popular white paint colors.
 They’re popular for a reason.

 If you want more designer- and homeowner-approved white paint options,, check out: